-- 1. If there are any characters on the display, clear the display by holding down cos for more than one second. - 2.
-Press 🔊 .
+- If there are any characters on the display, clear the display by holding down for more than one second. - 2.
+Press 🕥 .
 The list of recent calls are displayed. - 3.
-Use required name or number. - 4.
-Press 📎 to dial the number displayed.
+Use or to scroll through the list until you select the required name or number. - 4.
+Press to dial the number displayed.